VHCC’s Veterans Affairs Office coordinates all veterans’ educational benefits from the U.S. Department of Veterans Affairs for the College.

 |Summer Semester||Pay Rate Depends on Summer Session Dates and Credit Hours

 Check with the VHCC Veterans Officer for Details

 Each semester beginning and ending dates of veterans’ classes are required for certification.
 If a class does not last the entire semester, it may affect your payment.
-For example, if you want to be fulltime, you must be enrolled in at least 12 credit hours not including any classes that begin later in the semester or end earlier than the last day of the semester.

 All veterans programs at Virginia Highlands Community College are approved for enrollment of veterans, survivors, and dependents under Title 38, U.S.C. and selected reservists under Title 10, U.S.C.